ericjang/ericjang.github.io/_posts/2021-10-23-generalization.markdown

 **7. Your formulation of consciousness only concerns itself with theory-of-mind behavior.
 What about attention behavior?**

 See the second paragraph of the response to #6.

+*Update 20211025: Updated with a paraphrased question from Alexander Terenin*

+**8. In [Rich Sutton's Bitter Lesson Essay][bitter-lesson], he argues that search *and* learning are both important.
+Do you really think that search can be completely replaced by a learned approach?**

+I agree that having a bit of light search in your program can be immensely helpful to learning and overall performance.
+It's a bit of a chicken/egg though.
+Does AlphaGo work because MCTS uses a learned value function to make search tractable?
+Or does the policy distillation only work because of search?
+I'm suggesting that when search becomes too hard (most RL tasks), it's time to use more learning.
+You're still doing search when performing supervised learning - you just get a lot more gradient signal per flop of computation.

 <!-- [SGD optimizer can be cast as approximate Bayesian inference](https://arxiv.org/abs/1704.04289) and [so can optimal control via AICO](https://icml.cc/Conferences/2009/papers/271.pdf) -->